caioaao/jarbis/README.md

 #Jarbis

-Simple 2wheeled mobile robot.
-Going to use a beaglebone, two stepper motors and IR sensors.
+Simple two-wheeled mobile robot.
+Going to use a beaglebone, but intend to support other platforms as well.

 ##Software architecture